Ada-Developers-Academy/ada-precourse-v2/intro-to-python/helper-functions.md

 print(total_cost) # => 8300.0
 ```

 Notice that the expression for calculating the total cost is quite long and a bit unclear: Why is each computation within the mathematical expression necessary?
-One way to add clarity is to split up the expression into multiple lines.
+One way to add clarity is to split up the expression into multiple lines, which will make your file longer, but there are times that we should prioritize readability over writing less code or shorter code.

 ```Python
 def calculate_car_cost(sale_price, trade_in_value, reg_fee, title_fee, doc_fee, is_electric, sales_tax_rate):